MicrosoftDocs/win32-pr.de-de/desktop-src/TermServ/imsrdpdevicev2-cmclassguid.md

 ## <a name="property-value"></a>Eigenschaftswert

-Die Configuration Manager-Setup Klassen-GUID für das Gerät.
+Die GUID der Configuration Manager-Setupklasse für das Gerät.

 ## <a name="requirements"></a>Anforderungen